Rs 450-cr Welfare scam: Narayan Rane tricked into giving false information

-Departmental probe reveals that Industries Minister Nayaran Rane and his junior, state minister Sachin Ahir, were tricked into providing bogus answers about tendering process during 2012 assembly third session
+Departmental probe reveals that Industries Minister Nayaran Rane and his junior state minister Sachin Ahir, were tricked into providing bogus answers about tendering process during 2012 assembly

 It's not only the common man who was fooled.
 Officials at the Central Stores Purchase Organisation (CSPO) managed to take Industries Minister Narayan Rane and his junior, state minister Sachin Ahir, for a royal ride.

 CSPO officials tricked Industries Minister Narayan Rane, and his junior minister, Sachin Ahir, into providing fudged replies in the state assembly in 2012, in response to the allegations of mismanagement.
 File pic

 The committee members of CSPO tricked both ministers into giving bogus information to the Maharashtra Assembly during its third session held in 2012, altering answers approved by principal secretary (industries), Maharashtra government.

 Worse, they kept in cold storage as many as five complaints from various legislators and corporators from across the state, who had given details in their letters of mismanagement in the CSPO tendering process.

 A probe by the Industries Development Commissioner (DC) last year found that the CSPO committee members twisted answers provided to the state Assembly against Starred Question Number 91551.
 The question was asked by a horde of legislators from across the state, in reaction to the poor quality of goods received by their people.
 They had desired to enquire into the mismanagement in the CSPO tendering process.

 Subsequent internal probes carried out by the DC show that several written complaints made by legislators after the session, too, were suppressed to protect about half a dozen officials found guilty of their role in the scam.
 One of the then complainants was legislator Rajan Salvi, a Shiv Sena MLA from Rajapur, who wrote to minister Ahir, pointing out the extent of the irregularities.